Racketship01/Vue-Masterclass/README.md

 - Checking in on Test Suite

-  - because of our good test suite as well as how Composition API and Options API are relatively similar to each other, the test suite is still going to pass just like before, our core test logiv remains the same.
-None of our refractor in accordion broke our test
+  - because of our good test suite as well as how Composition API and Options API are relatively similar to each other, the test suite is still going to pass just like before, our core test logic remains the same.
+None of our refactor in accordion broke our test

 - Accepting Props in setup() Method in ActionButton.vue